 Your provider selects based on your allergies, drug interactions, and local E. coli resistance patterns.
 Nitrofurantoin is the default first-line in most regions because it concentrates in the urinary tract with minimal systemic absorption — lower collateral damage to gut flora and better antibiotic stewardship.

-For uncomplicated cases, telehealth is typically cheaper ($49–65 all-in vs $150–300 for urgent care), faster (2 hours vs 1–3 hours plus commute), and produces equivalent outcomes per peer-reviewed research.
+For uncomplicated cases, telehealth is often more convenient and more price-transparent than urgent care, while producing equivalent outcomes per peer-reviewed research when the case is appropriate for online care.
 The tradeoff: urgent care includes a physical exam, which catches some cases that a form can miss.
 Telehealth's screening questions do this filtering upstream instead.

 For a clinically-clear uncomplicated lower UTI, the cost and time advantages of telehealth are real.
 For anything ambiguous — fever, flank pain, unusual discharge alongside urinary symptoms — urgent care's in-person exam is worth the cost.

 Yes, when the intake properly screens for complicated cases.
 The risk with telehealth is missing a kidney infection or complication that would have been caught in person.
-A well-designed intake asks about every red-flag factor — fever, flank pain, pregnancy, stones, recurrence — and declines async treatment for any of them.
-Bidwell Health's intake catches these upstream; cases that shouldn't be treated async are refunded automatically.
+A well-designed intake asks about every red-flag factor — fever, flank pain, pregnancy, stones, recurrence — and declines online treatment for any of them.
+Bidwell Health's intake catches these upstream; cases that should not be treated online are refunded automatically.

 Bladder UTIs present with burning, urgency, and frequency without fever or flank pain.
 Kidney infections (pyelonephritis) add fever, flank/mid-back pain, nausea or vomiting, and a general "I'm actually sick" feeling.
 If you have any of those, go in person.
 Full guide: UTI vs. kidney infection — how to tell the difference.

 No. UTIs in men are uncommon and considered complicated by default — they often involve the prostate or upper tract and typically need a urine culture plus sometimes imaging.
-Async telehealth isn't the right setting.
+Online visits aren't the right setting.
 Men with UTI symptoms should see a primary care provider or urologist in person.

 Pregnant patients need in-person evaluation for any UTI.
 Antibiotic choice differs — nitrofurantoin is avoided near term, Bactrim is avoided in the first and third trimesters, and close follow-up is required because UTIs in pregnancy can progress quickly to kidney infection or preterm labor.
 Please see your OB or primary care provider in person.